au-re/react-exhibit-template/README.md

 This will create a build folder containing your library.

-You can also build a production ready version of you documentation by running:
+You can also build a production ready version of your documentation by running:

 ```sh
 npm run build:storybook